kubernetes/enhancements/keps/sig-node/1769-memory-manager/README.md

 _This section must be completed when targeting beta graduation to a release._

 ###### How can an operator determine if the feature is in use by workloads?
+  In order for workloads to request exclusive memory allocation, the pod QoS must be "guaranteed".
   The memory manager data will be available under pod resources API.
-When it configured with the static policy you will see memory related data during call to the pod resources API List method under the container.
+  When it is configured with the static policy, you will see memory related data during call to the pod resources API List method under the container.

 ###### How can someone using this feature know that it is working for their instance?